-Water is not always a good thing for trees at this time of year and when it is freezing the water can become a bit of nuisance!
+Water is not always a good thing for trees at this time of year and when it is freezing the water can become a bit of a nuisance!
 Water freezing on the leaves or bark can cause sunscald when it thaws out.
 This can damage a tree and make its winter life not very nice.
-There are a few simple and inexpensive things that you can do to make sure your tree is happy all year around.
+There are a few simple and inexpensive things that you can do to make sure your tree is happy all year round.

 - Wrap the head of evergreen trees in clear plastic overnight.

 - The Common Big Bag is perfect for deciduous tree protection

 - Wrap the bark of young trees.
 Animals such as rabbits love young trees as a tasty snack.

 Protection from Snow and Frost

 Snow can be a very tricky adversary and there are a few things you should try and avoid.

 - Carefully remove heavy snowfall from branches to avoid breakages.